-Chapter 7 and chapter 13 are the two types of bankruptcy that apply to individuals.
-Chapter 7 allows you to erase all of your debts, and is typically used by individuals with large amounts of unsecured debt and little income.
-Chapter 13 is more of a reorganization, where you go on a payment plan to help you catch up on outstanding debts.
+Chapter 7 and Chapter 13 are the two types of bankruptcy that apply to individuals.
+Chapter 7 allows you to erase all of your debts and is typically used by individuals with large amounts of unsecured debt and little income.
+Chapter 13 is more of a reorganization, where you use a payment plan to help you catch up on outstanding debts.

 What are the advantages of bankruptcy

-One of the most important advantages of filing bankruptcy is the “automatic stay,” which is a special notice to creditors that they have to stop collection efforts immediately.
-Creditors aren’t allowed to call, send letters, file lawsuits, or seize assets.
+One of the most important advantages of filing bankruptcy is the “automatic stay,” which is a special notice to creditors that they must stop collection efforts immediately.
+Creditors are not allowed to call, send letters, file lawsuits, or seize assets.

-The biggest advantage of bankruptcy is that the court will “discharge” certain debts – which means you will no longer be required to pay those debts.
-You’ll truly have a clean slate, and you’ll be able to make a fresh start.
+The biggest advantage of bankruptcy is that the court will “discharge” certain debts, which means you will no longer be required to pay those debts.
+Youwill truly have a clean slate, and youwill be able to make a fresh start.

 What are the disadvantages of bankruptcy?

 Not all types of debt can be discharged in a bankruptcy.
-You’ll still be responsible for your mortgage, student loan debt, income tax debt, alimony, or child support.
+Youwill still be responsible for your mortgage, student loan debt, income tax debt, alimony, or child support.

-Bankruptcy can also lower your credit score (but it’s likely that if you’ve been struggling with debt, your score is pretty low already anyway).
+Bankruptcy can also lower your credit score (but it is likely that if you have been struggling with debt, your score is pretty low already anyway).
 It will be difficult to get credit cards again in the future, so make sure you follow our post-bankruptcy tips.

 Should I file bankruptcy?

-As we’ll tell you in your free consultation, if your debt situation isn’t so dire that you can still figure out a way to reduce your debts or get clear with a payment plan, you might not want to file bankruptcy.
-You’ll typically want to file for bankruptcy when:
+As we will tell you in your free consultation, if your debt situation is not so dire that you can still figure out a way to reduce your debts or get clear with a payment plan, you might not want to file bankruptcy.
+You will typically want to file for bankruptcy when:

-- You’ve been out of work for a while and have no savings
+- You have been out of work for a while and have no savings

 - You owe back taxes